 While there are many options and choices when it comes to welding aluminum, it’s clear that having a dedicated system helps avoid weld defects, wire feeding problems and burn-through — all issues that increase usage of wires and downtime for the welding operators.

-Filler metal for steel is typically chosen by matching the tensile strengths, but strength is only one of the considerations when choosing aluminum filler metal.
+Operations typically choose filler metal for steel by matching the tensile strengths, but strength is only one consideration when choosing aluminum filler metal.
 Usually several different aluminum alloy filler metals can be used with any of the aluminum alloy base metals or when welding dissimilar alloys together.
 In choosing a filler metal, give consideration to base metal composition, joint design, the desired strength of the weld, cracking tendencies and service requirements.

 No aluminum filler metal fits all needs, however, 4043 and 5356 are the two most common and make up the majority of aluminum filler metal sales.
 Welding operators consider 4043 a favorite because its higher silicon content.
 It flows better, has a shinier appearance, gives better puddle control and provides a nice appearance, plus it’s more forgiving in terms of weld parameters.
 And while 5356 gets slightly lower marks for ease of welding, it offers greater tensile strength when compared to 4043.
 Its higher columnar strength also makes it easier to feed.